visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 :::

-Note that we use `defineAsyncComponent` to enable code splitting and ensure a dialog is only loaded when needed.
+Note that we use Vue's `defineAsyncComponent` to enable code splitting and ensure a dialog is only loaded on demand.
 This is considered best practice, as some dialogs might not be needed at all during a user session.

 ## 🧱 Using Dialogs in a View